rajuroy1234/Movie_Project-1_Raju-Roy/Movie/Readme.txt

 -> **__Guide__ for Users/Guests:

+- For the code reference, view from 'Java Code' folder.
 - 'Main' function resides in the class 'MainClass.java'.
 You need to run this class.
 - MySQL Connector, version: 8.0.29, has been added to 'Libraries and Connector' folder.
 Do configure the build path this MySQL connector before running the code.